Home

 #Emperor #penguin #threat #extinction #due #local weather #change

-If the sea freezes later or melts prematurely, the emperor family can not complete its reproductive cycle.
+If the sea freezes later or melts prematurely, the emperor family cannot full its reproductive cycle.

-Each August, researchers from Argentina's Antarctic Institute journey to Halley Bay to review the colony's chicks.(British Antarctic Survey: Peter Fretwell)
+Each August, researchers from Argentina's Antarctic Institute travel to Halley Bay to review the colony's chicks.(British Antarctic Survey: Peter Fretwell)

-The scientists' findings level to a grim future for the species if local weather change is not mitigated.
+The scientists' findings level to a grim future for the species if climate change isn't mitigated.

-The emperor's unique options embody the longest reproductive cycle amongst penguins.
+The emperor's distinctive features embrace the longest reproductive cycle among penguins.

-In early April, the World Meteorological Organization warned of "more and more excessive temperatures coupled with uncommon rainfall and ice melting in Antarctica" — a "worrying development", stated Dr Libertelli, with Antarctic ice sheets depleting since at least 1999.
+In early April, the World Meteorological Organization warned of "more and more excessive temperatures coupled with uncommon rainfall and ice melting in Antarctica" — a "worrying development", stated Dr Libertelli, with Antarctic ice sheets depleting since at the least 1999.

 Reuters